 I saw no pigs, so maybe they’re right.
 Or maybe they’ve all been run over.

-Shortly thereafter, the B-road swept swinelessly down to the hamlet of Nedd, where, according to the OS 1st edition, it stopped (which was still an improvement on Roy’s day when ‘Loch Ned’, as he named it, had no road at all).
+Shortly thereafter, the B-road swept swinelessly down to the hamlet of Nedd, where, according to the OS 1st edition, it stopped just short of the Alltan nan Iall (‘brook of the thongs’).
+This was still an improvement on Roy’s day when ‘Loch Ned’, as he named it, had no road at all.

 Fortunately for me, by the time the OS 2nd edition map was printed in 1907, the inward road had been connected through the village to what had been (in the 1st edition) a minor outward track beginning on Nedd’s far side.
 Thus, the B-road continued, dropping down to sea level on the shores of Loch Nedd.